philly-mac/tvrss/README.md

 ## prerequisites

-- ruby
+- ruby (rvm is the best and easiest way to install this)
 - rubygems
-- bundler (and preferably rvm)
+- bundler
 - git

 Everything should be installed automatically with the code below.